Portfolio / Human-Computer Interaction

 2023 Introductory Lecture

-A two-hour introductory lecture for the Global Strategy Leader Program, designed to teach what participants would learn and why financial statements matter through exercises.
-The content was later included in Chapter 1 of the book "New Business Proposals to Surpass GAFAM."
+A two-hour introductory lecture for the Global Strategy Leader Course, designed to teach what participants would learn and why financial statements matter through exercises.
+The content was later included in Chapter 1 of the book "Beyond GAFAM: Innovative Business Proposals by Students."

 2022 Final Presentation: Next Frontier (Date-mono Award) image